Crystal Key 2 Explained

 Development

-Crystal Key 2 was revealed by DreamCatcher Interactive's Adventure Company label in April 2003, at first under the name Crystal Key II: The Far Realm.[1]
+The game was revealed by DreamCatcher Interactive's Adventure Company label in April 2003, at first under the name Crystal Key II: The Far Realm.[1]
 It was among a slew of announcements in preparation for the 2003 Electronic Entertainment Expo (E3),[2] and Marek Bronstring of Adventure Gamers called it one of the publisher's "top titles premiering at the show", alongside .[3]
-Earthlight Productions developed Crystal Key 2 with Virtools and V-Ray.
+Earthlight Productions developed the game with Virtools and V-Ray.
 It was designed to feature spherical 360° panoramas, unlike its predecessor's more limited viewing areas.
 According to John Matheson, Earthlight sought to overcome the problems that had affected The Crystal Keys production pipeline and give its art team more room "to be as creative as possible".

-Initially developed by Earthlight and set for a late-2003 release,[4] Crystal Key 2 underwent "many years" of production and took longer than The Adventure Company had wanted, as Benoît Hozjan of Kheops Studio later remarked.
-As a result, Kheops was hired to co-develop the game late in production, which Hozjan said included the programming and the integration, with John Matheson.[5]
-In July 2003, Matheson estimated Crystal Key 2 as 75% complete and on track for December,[6] but it ultimately launched in March 2004.[7]
+Initially developed by Earthlight and set for a late-2003 release,[4] the game underwent "many years" of production and took longer than The Adventure Company had wanted, Benoît Hozjan of Kheops Studio later remarked.
+As a result, Kheops was hired to co-develop the game late in production, which Hozjan said included "the programming and the integration, hand in hand with John Matheson."[5]
+In July 2003, Matheson estimated the game as 75% complete and on track for December,[6] but it ultimately launched in the U.S. in March 2004.

 Reception